codacy/docs/docs/faq/general/which-events-does-codacy-log.md

-# Which events does Codacy log for my organization?
+# Which events can Codacy log for my organization?

 !!! note
     **THE CONTENT OF THIS PAGE IS WORK IN PROGRESS**

+!!! info "This feature is available only to business tier customers"

 The table below lists the events that Codacy logs for your organization at user, organization, and repository levels.